warthog-network/docs/Guides/mining-quickstart.md

 ![janusminer](/img/screen_janusminer.png)

 - First miner of the project
-- open-source
+- Open-source
-- developement stopped since bzminer support
+- Development stopped since bzminer support
-- Instable on Windows
+- Unstable on Windows
 - Not optimized for Nvidia GPUs